AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications.md

 ### Create PostScript (PS), Printer Command Language (PCL), Zebra Printing Language (ZPL) document  {#create-PS-PCL-ZPL-documents}

 You can use Communications APIs to create PostScript (PS), Printer Command Language (PCL), and Zebra Printing Language (ZPL) document that are based on a XDP form design or PDF document.
-The *generatePrintedOutput* API merges a form design with form data to generate a document to send to either a laser or a label network printer.
+The *generatePrintedOutput* API merges a form design with form data to generate a document.
+You can save the document to a file and develop a custom process to send it to a printer.
 <!-- ### Processing batch data to create multiple documents

 Communications APIs can create separate documents for each record within an XML batch data source.
 The APIs can also create a single document that contains all records (this functionality is the default).
 Assume that an XML data source contains ten records and you instruct the APIs to create a separate document for each record (for example, PDF documents).
 As a result, the APIs generate ten PDF documents.